l1nuvv/l1nuvv/README.md

 - 🌱 I’m currently learning **fundamental of C++ and OpenGL**

-- 👨‍💻 All of my projects are available at [this github](this github)
+- 👨‍💻 All of my projects are available at this github profile

 - 📫 How to reach me **telegram: @iamthekidyouknowwhatimeann**